seopartner71-ux/ai-visibility-framework/AI-Visibility-Framework-v1.md

 - Are there external sources confirming its expertise?
 - Is the information repeated consistently across sources?

----

-### 5.5 AI Citation Analysis
+### 5.5 Citation Presence

-Goal: measure whether the brand appears in AI-generated answers.
+Goal: assess the actual presence of the brand in AI answers.

 Checks: